GiantDole/Event-Platform/README.md

 - organize and extract all votings in an event

 # Application System
-**Description** platform for funders and projects to apply to the event.
-Therefore, there are two different subclasses of applications differing in the provided information, "profile", and review process.
+**Description** platform for projects to apply to the event.
+Manages the state of an application throughout the review process.
+Makes sure that the review is not publicly visible.
+Jurors will be assigned for each phase of the review process and submit their voting.

 **Ideas**:
 - profile per applicant?